felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 in half, but in my experience that never happens.
 You generally have to work pretty hard to even get a single page to fall out of a book, trust me.
 Even if it does, it's *not* a big deal.
 If you follow my method, you won't even keep the book when you are done with it!
-So, show it who's the boss.
+Show it who's the boss.
 Yes, it's going to leave a mark on the spine, but that's also the point.
 See how this new experience feels on your hands, on your eyes.
 Get comfortable.
 Try suplexing the early pages of the book, then the middle pages, then the final pages.